What Is It Like to Be a Bat?

 This philosophical question stayed in the back of my mind.
 When applying for grants, I would say that studying bat echolocation could help the Navy design better sonar systems, or help future researchers better understand how sounds are turned into neural signals in the brain.
 But what interested me were the bats themselves.
 What was it like to be a bat?
 What is it like to perform aerial acrobatics, live most of your life in complete darkness, and acquire nearly all of your information about the world from echoes bouncing off objects and back to your ears?

-Although my degree is in psychology, my research and my interests fall into the field of neuroethology.
-Neuroethology is a multidisciplinary field made up of neurobiology (the study of the nervous system) and ethology (the study of natural behavior).
+Although my degree is in psychology, my research and my interests fall into the field of neuroethology, a multidisciplinary field made up of neurobiology (the study of the nervous system) and ethology (the study of natural behavior).
 Neuroethologists seek to understand how the brain translates stimuli into natural behaviors.

 The emphasis on natural behavior, sometimes referred to as instinctive or innate behavior, sets neuroethology apart from other branches of neuroscience.
 You can think of natural behavior as those behaviors developed over the course of a species' evolution, like navigation, locomotion, predator defense, and mating.
 Studying naturally occurring behavior often means observing animals on their own turf.
 Unlike behaviorism, in which animals' reactions to artificial stimuli in a laboratory are studied, neuroethological studies often begin with the analysis and categorization of an animal's behaviors in the field.
 If the experimenter chooses to perform more controlled experiments in a laboratory, he or she makes an effort to mimic the natural context as closely as possible.

-I want Animal Minds to be a blog that celebrates animal behavior in all its diversity.
-I want to share the sense of wonder and excitement I still feel when I read about an animal's behavior or abilities that I didn't know about.
-The sensory world of different species has always interested me.
-Some animals have such foreign ways of interacting with their environments - honeybees see ultraviolet light, dogs can smell disease on human breath, sea lions can track fish in unlit waters by detecting turbulence trails with their whiskers - what is it like to sense the world this way?
+On this blog, I want to share the sense of wonder and excitement I still feel when I read about an animal's behavior or abilities that I didn't know about.
+Some animals have such foreign ways of interacting with their environments: Honeybees see ultraviolet light, dogs can smell disease on human breath, sea lions can track fish in unlit waters by detecting turbulence trails with their whiskers.
+What is it like to sense the world this way?